Ipswich, Massachusetts: Middle and high schools

 Ipswich High School (IHS) has been considered one of the best public high schools in the Boston area.
 The Ipswich Public Schools also have what is considered one of the best performing arts programs.
 In 2005, the high school was named a "Blue Ribbon" school.
 The Blue Ribbon is an award for national excellence in education under the No Child Left Behind legislation.
 The school also received a Vanguard award for similar academic prowess.
 IHS offers college-prep, honors, and AP-level classes.
 It has one of Massachusetts's highest graduation rates.

 Ipswich Middle/High School is considered to have one of the state's best music programs.
 It offers dance, choruses, bands (including jazz, pep and concert bands), orchestra and symphony orchestra.

 The high school mascot is the Tiger, and the school colors are orange and black.
 Ipswich competes in the Cape Ann League.
 The high school football team won the Division 3A Super Bowl Championship in 2006.
 It was the school's first title since 1992, and the fifth in school history.
 (Previous titles were achieved in 1974, 1977, 1991, and 1992.)
 Ipswich's traditional rival is Hamilton-Wenham Regional High School.
+The Ipswich Volleyball Team has won the Division IV State Championship in 2021, 2022, and 2023.